Obsnold/Yocto_SNIS/README.md

 The layer is very basic and was configured to work with Dunfell for a system based on the rk3126 chip.
 I haven't tested on anything else so can't gaurantee it works.

-this layer includes a tar ball of the resources needed to run SNIS as it can take a long time to download them normally.
-If you want to get the latest resources make the following change:

 The step:

     do_configure () {